trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 {% comment %}
 TODO discuss reveal data channel
 {% /comment %}
+{% comment %}
+TODO Could we install some of the tools in the docker container instead of making them install them locally?
+{% /comment %}

 Rollups maintain consensus by publishing the hash of their state to Tezos, which other nodes can use to verify the rollup's behavior.
 The specific way that rollups publish their states and maintain consensus is beyond the scope of this tutorial.